ethanabrooks/dissertation/adpp.typ

 performed across all rollouts, so all the descendants of a given node may eventually be pruned.

+== Related Work
+A paper that strongly influenced this work is Trajectory Transformer #cite(<janner2021sequence>), from which we borrow much of our methodology.
+We distinguish ourselves from that work by focusing on in-context learning in partially observed multi-task domains, and through the incorporation of Algorithm Distillation #cite(<laskin2022context>).

+Several recent works have explored the use of in-context learning to adapt transformer-based agents to new tasks. #cite(<raparthy2023generalization>) study the properties that are conducive to generalization in these kinds of agents, especially highlighting "burstiness" #cite(<chan2022data>) and "multi-trajectory" inputs -- inputs containing multiple episodes from the same task, as used in #cite(<laskin2022context>, form: "prose") and in this work. #cite(<lee2023supervised>, form: "prose"). #cite(<lee2023supervised>, form: "prose") propose an approach similar to AD, but instead of predicting the _next_ action, they directly predict the _optimal_ action.
+They demonstrate that this gives rise to similar forms of in-context learning and outperforms AD on several tasks.
+#cite(<pinon2022model>, form: "prose") learn a dynamics model, similar to this
+work, and execute tree search, though unlike this work, they use a fixed policy.

+Transformers have also been studied extensively in the capacity of world models. #cite(<micheli2022transformers>, form: "prose") train a transformer world-model using methods similar to our own and demonstrate that training an agent to optimize return within this model is capable of significantly improving sample-complexity on the Atari 100k benchmark. #cite(<robine2023transformer>, form: "prose") augment this architecture with a variational autoencoder for generating compact representations of the observations.
+"TransDreamer" #cite(<chen2022transdreamer>) directly emulates Dreamer V2 #cite(<hafner2020mastering>) adjusting that algorithm to use transformers in place of GRUs to capture recurrence.

 == Experiments
 <experiments>
 ==== Domains